lauro-cesar/local_auth_wall/README.md

-In this example we use MaterialApp.builder to encapsulate all your app routes bellow our ChangeNotifierProvider, so anytime its possible to call ```context.read<AuthWallNotifier>(). routeIsAuthorized(routeName)```  to check for the authorization state.
+In this example we use MaterialApp.builder to encapsulate all app routes bellow our ChangeNotifierProvider, so anytime its possible to call ```context.read<AuthWallNotifier>(). routeIsAuthorized(routeName)```  to check for the authorization state.